utah-cs3550-fa24/assignments/hw3.md

 - A `file` containing the submission itself
 - A `score`, which is a floating-point number

+Note that Django will automatically also add a unique, auto-incrementing `id` field to each model.

 As you define these fields, think carefully about:

-1. Which fields have to allow blanks
+1. Which fields have to allow blanks or nulls
 2. Which fields should have defaults and what those defaults should be
 3. For `ForeignKey` fields, what should happen if the related object is deleted

 When defining the `grader` field, you will need to pass the `related_name='graded_set'` argument to `ForeignKey`.
-Note that Django will automatically also add an `id` field to each model.
+(This is because when class `X` has a `ForeignKey(Y)` field, then the `Y` class also gains a field calls `x_set`.
+Normally this is fine, but since a `Submission` has two users associated with it, Django needs to defined two different sets of submissions for each `User` and we need to supply the name of the second one.)

 When you're finished, run: